YvesMG1/PAI_Assignments/README.md

 # Probabilistic Artificial Intelligence (PAI) Assignments

-This repository showcases our implementations for the coding assignments of the Probabilistic Artificial Intelligence course, Autumn Semester 2023.
+This repository showcases our implementations for the coding assignments of the Probabilistic Artificial Intelligence course, Autumn Semester 2023 at ETH Zürich.

 ## Assignments Overview